Mango-Tea/Mango-Tea/README.md

  Hi, I’m @Mango-Tea
- I’m interested in C#, C++, opengl, unity, Web development I’m currently learning C# and C++
+ I’m interested in C#, C++, opengl, unity, and Python I’m currently learning C# and C++
  I’m looking to collaborate on ...
  How to reach me ...